Enjoy time with family this year with these simple activities that make Christmas memorable!

 It seems that every year, I have to stop myself in the middle of all the insanity (good or bad) and remind myself that the holidays are about connecting.

-Not trying to make everything perfect and fit everything in -- just connecting.
+Not trying to make everything perfect and fit everything in — just taking time to connect with family and friends.

 25 Ways to Slow Down & Enjoy the Holidays